manTo16/Squealer/README.md

 The moderator dashboard lets a moderator manage channels, posts and users.
 The moderator can edit post reactions, channel properties and user properties.

-The Social Media Manager dashboard app makes an SMM manage different user accounts.
+The Social Media Manager dashboard app lets a SMM manage different user accounts.
 The SMM can post on behalf of their clients and see which posts are performing the best/worst.

 ## App view